 Preventive maintenance (PM) is defined as a fundamental, planned maintenance activity designed to improve equipment life and avoid any unplanned maintenance activity.
 It incorporates systematic inspection, detection, correction, and prevention of incipient failures.

-In 2010, diesel truck operators in the U.S. were introduced to selective catalytic reduction (SCR) aftertreatment systems in Classes 2 through 8.
+In 2010, diesel truck operators in the U.S. were introduced to selective catalytic reduction (SCR) aftertreatment systems in Class 2 through Class 8.
 This introduction added hardware, software, significant operational changes, and high costs to any fleet operating SCR-equipped trucks.

 Given the added complexity and significance of the changes wrought by SCR’s introduction, fleet operators should consider these changes by asking, “has our preventive maintenance process been amended to include aftertreatment inspections?”